yeutterg/hyperion/Install_Hyperion_MacOS.md

 ## 4. Download Hyperion

 Consider where you would like to locate the "Hyperion" directory.
-A logical place might be in Macintosh HD > Applications (the Applications folder).
-I will use the Applications folder in this example.
+For example, you could build this in a Documents subfolder (~/Documents/Hyperion).

-Open Terminal, cd to the Applications directory, and add the Hyperion folder as an environment variable:
+Open Terminal, cd to the Documents directory, and add the Hyperion folder as an environment variable:

 ```
-cd /Applications
+cd ~/Documents
 export HYPERION_DIR="Hyperion"
 ```

 Now clone the files from GitHub:

 ```
-git clone --recursive https://github.com/yeutterg/hyperion.git "$HYPERION_DIR"
+git clone --recursive https://github.com/yeutterg/hyperion-macos.git "$HYPERION_DIR"
 ```

 ## 5. Build and Install Hyperion